jbcodeforce/ML-studies/docs/ml/generative-ai.md

 ## Introduction

 Create new content (text, image, music, videos..) from existing ones and a requested query.
 It is powered by Large Language Model, pre-trained on huge amount of documents, using 500B of parameters.

+Large Language Models have several key components.
+The underlying architecture is called a Transformer which uses self-attention mechanisms to weight the significance of different words to understand the context in sequences of data.
+The models are trained on vast amounts (Terabytes) of text data like books, articles, websites etc.
+This helps the model learn grammar, facts, reasoning abilities and even some level of common sense from the content.

+This training has 2 stages: Pre-training where the model attempts to predict the next word in a sentence, and fine tuning where the model can be tuned for specific tasks or content.
+During the pre-training process, the model automatically takes context into account from all this training data, and tracks relationships in sequential data like the words in this sentence to develop some understanding of the real world.

 Those models are commonly referred to as foundation models (FMs).

-The main step of creating an FM involves training a model with terabytes of unlabeled text and/or multi-modal data (such as images, audio, video).
 This unlabeled data used for pre-training is usually obtained by crawling the Web and contains information from publicly crawled sources.

-During the pre-training process, the model automatically takes context into account from all this training data, and tracks relationships in sequential data like the words in this sentence to develop some understanding of the real world.
+The text is then broken down into chunks called tokens which are fed into the model.
+After processing the model returns result tokens which are then turned back into readable text.

 ???- info "Difference between ML and LLM"
     * **Foundational Models** can perform many tasks because they contain a large number of parameters that make them capable of learning complex concepts.
 And through their pre-training exposure to **i**nternet-scale** data in all its various forms and myriad of patterns, FMs learn to apply their knowledge within a wide range of contexts.